Review · Remedies

 What exactly do I get for $2?

-A PDF of about 50 pages plus two bonus PDFs.
-The main guide covers a 5-step plan: diet changes, hydration, sitz baths, gentle topical remedies, and stress reduction.
-Much of this overlaps with free guidance from sites like Mayo Clinic.
+A PDF guide of about 50 pages, plus two bonus PDFs that are essentially filler.
+The guide covers a 5-step holistic approach: diet changes, hydration, sitz baths, topical natural remedies, and stress reduction.
+Most of this information is available for free on reputable medical websites.